aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 **Submission Date:** [Insert Due Date]

 #### Objective:
-#### Objective:
 This assignment is designed to give you comprehensive, hands-on experience in genome bioinformatics, enhancing your understanding and analytical skills across several key areas.
 Through this series of tasks, you will:

 - Search for and download genomes from various databases, learning to navigate and extract relevant genomic data.
 - Assess the quality of genome assemblies using QUAST, gaining insights into the structural integrity and completeness of genomic data.
-- Identify and mask repetitive DNA sequences using RepeatMasker, understanding the significance and impact of repetitive elements on genomic analysis.
 - Perform de novo repeat family identification and annotation using RepeatModeler, exploring the unique repetitive landscape of your selected genomes.
 - Run RepeatMasker with a custom database generated from RepeatModeler, applying a tailored approach to repeat masking and appreciating the benefits of customized genomic analysis.